juhp/test-stack-with-global-libs/README.md

 attoparsec-aeson           >
 ```

-It should also produce with fedora:42 (or fedora:41) and `--resolver lts-22`.
+It should also reproduce with fedora:42 (or fedora:41) with `--resolver lts-22`.